 Write your website updates or blog posts in Google Chrome, which has a built-in spell-check feature and will underline any misspelled words.

 Proof-read, proof-read, proof-read.
-Unfortunately, not all typos are caught by spell-check, as they may be correctly spelled, but misused or out of place.
-Some of the most common typos are simply omitted words the writer forgot to add as they were typing.
+Unfortunately, not all typos are caught by spell-check, as words may be correctly spelled, but misused or out of place.
+Some of the most common typos are simply omitted words the writer forgot to add as they were thinking faster than they were typing.

 Have someone else review your work too.
 An extra pair of eyes may catch something yours didn’t.